"The U.S. Food and Drug Administration today approved Orbactiv (oritavancin), a new antibacterial drug to treat adults with skin infections.

 There is no experience with overdosage of posaconazole injection and delayed-release tablets.

-During the clinical trials, some patients received posaconazole up to 1600 mg/day with no adverse reactions noted that were different from the lower doses.
-In addition, accidental overdose was noted in one patient who took 1200 mg BID for 3 days.
+During the clinical trials, some patients received posaconazole oral suspension up to 1600 mg/day with no adverse reactions noted that were different from the lower doses.
+In addition, accidental overdose was noted in one patient who took 1200 mg BID posaconazole oral suspension for 3 days.
 No related adverse reactions were noted by the investigator.

 Posaconazole is not removed by hemodialysis.

-NOXAFIL is contraindicated in persons with known hypersensitivity to posaconazole, any component of NOXAFIL, or other azole antifungal agents.
+Noxafil is contraindicated in persons with known hypersensitivity to posaconazole or other azole antifungal agents.

-NOXAFIL is contraindicated with CYP3A4 substrates that prolong the QT interval.
-Concomitant administration of NOXAFIL with the CYP3A4 substrates, pimozide and quinidine may result in increased plasma concentrations of these drugs, leading to QTc prolongation and rare occurrences of torsades de pointes [see WARNINIGS AND PRECAUTIONS and DRUG INTERACTIONS].
+Noxafil is contraindicated with CYP3A4 substrates that prolong the QT interval.
+Concomitant administration of Noxafil with the CYP3A4 substrates, pimozide and quinidine may result in increased plasma concentrations of these drugs, leading to QTc prolongation and cases of torsades de pointes [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].

 HMG-CoA Reductase Inhibitors Primarily Metabolized Through CYP3A4